patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 ##### The Coulomb Potential Energy Term
 This second correction to the Volume Term comes because nuclei contain positively charged protons that repel each other.
-This Electrosttatic Repulsion also weakens the nucleus, hence a negative term, reducing the overall binding strength.
+This Electrostatic Repulsion also weakens the nucleus, hence a negative term, reducing the overall binding strength.

 By assuming the protons are distributed evenly in the spherical nucleus we can deduce the equation by considering the repulsion of a shell of protons of thickness $dr$ due to those inside the shell, and integrating over the entire nucleus size.